coinweb/technical-docs/tech_faq.md

         Providing they are mature enough, Coinweb can work over most current blockchains as they are, without any modification or fork require to them.
 We plan to start working on top of the major chains, like BTC, ETH, BCH, LTC or DASH.

+  - question: How are light-nodes protected against dishonest full-nodes?

+    answer: |
+         Protecting light-nodes against dishonest full-nodes (as in a sybil attack):

+- Light-nodes gather several l2-blockheaders signed by different dsBrokers.
+Burned stakes acts as a mean of a voluntary “license” for  dsBrokers; if there are too many of them to query all, light-nodes will prefer those that have burned the most.
+This makes it expensive to flood the network with too many dishonest dsBrokers, as the light client only have to reach one honest dsBroker.

+- Proof of burn rather than proof of stake because this “license” does not work as a proof that they are honest, but as a proof there are not to many of them (the node is not part of a flooding attack).

+- Notice that this “license” helps light-clients to filter out potentially spammy dsBroker, but it is not the only mechanism they could use: They can keep a white-list of specially trusted dsBrokers (like well known merchants), black-list nodes known to have cheated, connect to a gossip network of proof-of-cheating-nodes … etc. The dsLogic system provides a native system for managing multiple independent authorities with their respective claims regarding dsBrokers that can be used for this.

+- As long as there is at least one honest l2-blockheader among the gathered pool, the light-node would be able to use RDoC to identify it.

+- Having the l2-blockheaders, the light-node can verify any query using merkle proof.

 ---